 Magnets are kind of similar to Crystrons in a way, because they can dodge your targeting effects on YOUR turn.
 What's really painful is if they open That Grass Looks Greener and mill really well, because it gives plenty of GY banish fodder for Berserkion the Electromagna Warrior, their main boss monster who can destroy an entire field.
 They also have Block Dragon, but that's not really relevant because of its ATK being under 2600, and its protection against destruction of face-up monsters by card effects doesn't matter to your Stygokraken and Umastryx.
 Thankfully, only the little guys have Quick Effects, but this matchup can be a blowout depending on their hand...

 As usual, if you go first, you're at an advantage when you can just summon out Subterror Behemoth Umastryx from the deck and banish their monsters.
-If they've already milled Magnet Conversion, know that they can recover a banished magnet easily, so be patient and wait for a Berserkion to come out.
-Ideally, you want to hit it with a Canadia to be safe, and then by the End Phase, if they haven't followed up with a second one, banish that first one and it won't float into a setup for a second one.
+If they've already milled Magnet Conversion, know that they can recover a banished Lv4 magnet easily, so be patient and wait for a Berserkion to come out.
+Ideally, you want to hit it with a Canadia to be safe, and then by the End Phase, if they haven't followed up with a second one, banish that first one.
 Magnet Conversion recovering Beta The Electromagnet Warrior could maybe allow them to summon 2 Berserkion in one turn, so keep that in mind.
+New support gave them Magnetic Field as well, so they could bounce your Behemoth back to the hand I suppose, but they will get hit by its effect beforehand, so it may not be a good idea to attack into you in that case!

 If you go second, the best way to deal with them is to attack them and force them to chain and summon Delta The Magnet Warrior, which cannot really do anything other than attack or be destroyed.
 Therefore, it can clog their field, making it hard for Berserkion to even come out, making them choose between Block Dragon and Berserkion.
 Even if Berserkion does come out, if it's destroyed, it won't float unless their entire field is empty when Berserkion is destroyed.

-Both variants of Subterrors have shown to be extremely viable, as they have done well in the Meta Weekly, and have also performed well in recent tournaments, such as DLE at a 50/50 split of the total tops between pure Subterrors and Neos Subterrors.
+Both pure and Neos variants of Subterrors have shown to be extremely viable, as they have topped in some of the past DLM tournaments, and have also performed well in, e.g. DLE at a 50/50 split of the total tops between pure Subterrors and Neos Subterrors.
 It is on you to test both variants and see which one fits your play style more, as both are extremely viable in the current metagame.

 Overall, this is actually one of my all-time favorite archetypes to come to Duel Links, and despite being based around Flip monsters, do not underestimate them.
 They can easily OTK if given the opportunity, and are quite resilient!
 Hopefully we will get more support for them in the near future!
-Hidden City would be amazing against Ancient Gears and Triamids, and Nemesis Archer would be great against a Black Rose Dragon field nuke.
+Hidden City would add amazing consistency support without too much oppression, and Nemesis Archer would be great against a Black Rose Dragon field nuke.

 If you made it this far, thank you for reading this guide, and if you have any questions, feel free to ask me about substitute tech cards, any tips and tricks you want to know, evaluation of your replays, etc. I am also open to updating this guide if there is anything you want to add, or if I have made any silly errors!
-Have fun flipping your opponent off!
+Have fun flip flopping around and watching your opponent squirm! :D